 Located at GW’s Alexandria Graduate Education Center, students are close to Washington, D.C.’s many museums and medical research libraries.
 Between our on-site Art Therapy Clinic and external internship options throughout the area, students gain hundreds of hours of practical training alongside licensed clinicians.

-The Art Therapy Program is hosting an information session for prospective graduate students on Monday, October 25 at 12 p.m.
+The Art Therapy Department is hosting an information session for prospective graduate students on Friday, October 21 at 12:00 p.m.
 EDT.

 Offering training from experts, the curriculum enables students to study trauma theory in the classroom and then apply those lessons to real-life client work.